PowerShellCrack/PSIntuneDeviceManager/README.md

 1. Click the button:  Connect to Intune (MSGraph)

     a.
 This will minimize the UI and request your Azure login
     b.
 You will be required to accept the "allow permissions to read and write to Intune".
 Scroll down and click Accept
     c.
-You may have to brin the UI back up from the task bar.
-I tried to get to restore window, but sometimes it does not.
+You may have to bring the UI back up from the task bar. its designed to be restore window, but sometimes it does not work

 > If you created a application principal account, and use -AppConnect parameter, the prompt is slightly different

 ![AppConnect](/.images/IDMWindow_AppConnect.jpg)

 2. Once its connected, it will immediately start pulling Windows AAD devices into the list.
     a.
 This is pre-configured to filter anything other than Windows.

 > NOTE: this may take a bit, depending on device count.
 The UI may look like its not responding (it is not a multithreaded UI...yet).

 ![Connect](/.images/IDMWindow_Connected.jpg)